 Changes in ownership

-- The GAIC liability will be imposed on the subsequent landowner,
+- The GAIC liability will be imposed on the subsequent landowner.

-- The subsequent landowner is taken to have been granted the same staged payment approval subject to the same conditions
+- The subsequent landowner is taken to have been granted the same staged payment approval subject to the same conditions.

-Note: the roll-over of a staged payment approval does not apply to transfers of fractional interests in land or significant acquisitions.
+The rollover of a staged payment approval does not apply to transfers of fractional interests in land or significant acquisitions.